Code-Institute-Submissions/tgc07-project02/README.md

 ### Scope
 Content requirements: Text, images, map, information on each business, food hygiene ratings, relevant local authorities.

 Functional specification: Interactive map, graphical chart.

 ### Structure
 The website will be presented as a single page application with a navbar that enables the user to switch between different views.
-Split screen design-pattern will mainly be used.
+A split screen design-pattern will mainly be used.

 ### Skeleton
 Wireframes created during the design process can be found [here](report/wireframes/wireframes.pdf).